Extending some results on the second neighborhood conjecture: Introduction

 \subsection{Outline of the paper}

+In Section~\ref{2-deg}, we show that the conjecture is true for any oriented graph $D$ such that $V(D)$ is the disjoint union of two sets $A$ and $B$ where $D[A]$ is 2-degenerate and $D[B]$ is an independent set.
+The proof relies on some counting arguments.
 In Section~\ref{matching}, we prove that any oriented graph whose missing edges can be partitioned into a (possibly empty) matching and a (possibly empty) star satisfies the Second Neighborhood Conjecture.
-In Section~\ref{sec:main}, we study tournaments missing a matching and develop the useful notions of ``special arcs'', ``safe completions'' and ``special in-neighbors'' which allow us to reprove Fidler and Yuster's result for tournaments missing a matching in a way which we believe is simpler to understand.
-These notions, as well as the concept of ``sedimentation'' of median orders, introduced by Havet and Thomasse, turn out to be crucial for our proof of Conjecture~\ref{ssnc} for tournaments whose missing edges can be partitioned into a matching and a star, which is presented in Section~\ref{sec:nearmatching}.

-For $S\subseteq V(G)$, we denote by $G[S]$ the graph induced in $G$ by the vertices in $S$.
-Also, for $S\subseteq V(G)$, we let $G-S$ denote the graph $G[V(G)-S]$.
-An undirected graph $H$ is said to be \emph{2-degenerate} if every subgraph of $H$ has a vertex of degree at most two.
-We say that an oriented graph is 2-degenerate if its underlying undirected graph is 2-degenerate.
-In Section~\ref{2-deg}, we show that the conjecture is true for any oriented graph $G$ such that $V(G)$ is the disjoint union of two sets $A$ and $B$ where $G[A]$ is 2-degenerate and $G[B]$ is an independent set.
-The proof relies on some counting arguments.
+This implies that a tournament missing a matching has at least two vertices with large second neighborhoods unless it contains a sink.
 In conclusion, we ask whether it is true that if there is exactly one vertex with a large second neighborhood in an oriented graph, then it is a sink.
 We note that such a result would imply the Second Neighborhood Conjecture.